useR-2018/website/content/blog/interview-with-thomas-lin-pedersen.md

 citizen.
 So you have data and then you can do stuff with it.
 For me, that's a really natural approach to doing data science.

-**Nick**

-**Yeah that makes sense.
+**Nick: Yeah that makes sense.
 For me, I feel like R is all about data first.
 There's this approach strongly reflected in the tidyverse about data being first.
 It's the first argument and it's the thing that comes out as well.**

-Thomas:

-Yeah.
+Thomas: Yeah.
 And we care about how it looks.
 It's really an important thing.
 It's not so much about algorithms and how they are implemented.
 Of course, that can have a huge effect, but as a user, as a programmer, we want to take care of our data.
 We are data scientists.
 We're not algorithm, we're not computer scientists.
 We're data